Information BOX: Russia limits to SWIFT alternatives Settlement costs inevitably rise | Reuters

 We have summarized the alternative payment methods for Russia and why they are not easy to use.

 Russian banks may move to the proprietary messaging system “SPFS” developed by the Central Bank of Russia.
-Last year, it was reported that the central bank said that sending and receiving messages between domestic banks could be easily transferred to SPFS.
+Last year, it was reported that the central bank said that sending and receiving messages between domestic banks might be easily transferred to SPFS.

 No comment was received from a spokesman for the Central Bank of Russia.